nfdi4plants/DataHUB-cluster/README.md

 The DataHUB cluster requires the following resources:
 - 1 host for the ansible controller
-- 1 host instance for the reverse proxy
+- 1 host for the reverse proxy
 - 3+ hosts for the gitlab cluster hosts
 - 1 internal network
 - A public IPv4 and/or IPv6 address(es).